Powerlearnproject/se-assignment-day-2-git-and-github-typ-i/README.md

   - Both can be protected with branch protection rules

 - **Contrast (Differences):**
-  - Visibility: Public repos are visible to everyone, while private repos are only visible to invited collaborators
+  - `Visibility`: Public repos are visible to everyone, while private repos are only visible to invited collaborators
   - Discoverability: Public repos appear in GitHub search results, private repos do not
   - Forking: Anyone can fork a public repo, but only organization members can fork private repos
   - Licensing: Public repos typically require a clear open-source license, private repos may not